rust-stuco/lectures/week4/slides.md

 # What is a String?

-* A `String` is a collection of bytes, interpreted as text
+* A `String` is essentially a byte array interpreted as text
 * We introduced them back in week 2, but now we'll look at them in more depth
-* New Rustaceans commonly get stuck on strings for a combination of reasons:
+* New Rust programmers may be confused by:
-    * UTF-8
+    * `String`'s internal UTF-8 encoding
-    * Rust's propensity for exposing possible errors
+    * Rust's prevention of possible logical errors from misunderstanding the encoding
-    * Strings being more complicated than many programmers think

 ---